EmanuelCaires/TheJungle/REDME.md

 ## Expectations
-*Fun and Challenging Gameplay: The Animal Guessing Game offers an entertaining and engaging experience that challenges your animal knowledge and identification skills.
+*Fun and Challenging Gameplay: The WordGame offers an entertaining and engaging experience that challenges your animal knowledge and identification skills.
 Enjoy the thrill of guessing animals based on their pictures!

 * User-Friendly Interface: The game features a clean and intuitive interface that allows for easy navigation and interaction.
 The input field for entering guesses, the submit button, and the feedback display are designed to be straightforward and user-friendly.